-- Pull the steering levers to the NEUTRAL position and then move the FSC lever backward to the NEUTRAL-PARK position. - Slow the engine down by moving the throttle to the IDLE position. - Disengage the blade clutch.
+Pull the steering levers to the NEUTRAL-PARK position and then move the FSC lever backward to the NEUTRAL-PARK position.

+- Slow the engine to a fast idle; put the throttle in the 1/2 throttle position. - Disengage the blade clutch.